Daimler aims to launch self-driving car by 2020

 "We want to be the first to launch autonomous functions in production vehicles.
 You can be sure: we will accomplish that in this decade," Daimler head of development Thomas Weber said.

-Daimler, battling to regain the top stop in the luxury car market from German rival BMW, is focusing on so-called highly automated driving, in which cars master situations such as cruising the motorway or manoeuvring through traffic jams while the driver relaxes.
+Daimler, battling to regain the top stop in the luxury car market from German rival BMW (BMWG.DE), is focusing on so-called highly automated driving, in which cars master situations such as cruising the motorway or manoeuvring through traffic jams while the driver relaxes.

 The car would recognise difficult situations such as dealing with traffic lights or urban driving among pedestrians and cyclists, and hand control back to the human behind the wheel.

 Daimler, the maker of Mercedes-Benz and Smart cars, is not alone in its ambitions.
-Japan's Nissan, for example, has also announced plans to launch a car completely guided by computers this decade.
+Japan's Nissan (7201.T), for example, has also announced plans to launch a car completely guided by computers this decade.

 The technology will feature at this week's Frankfurt car show, the world's biggest, although experts say the move from dream to reality will likely take 10 to 15 years.